JelmerOffenberg/python-engineering/README.md

 #### Creating the data loader function

 - We'll be using the [following](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris) dataset
-- Create a new Python file in the data module, give it an appropriate name, this will contain your data loading functionality.
+- Create a new Python file in the data module called `load_data`, this will contain your data loading functionality.
-- Create a function with an appropriate name that <u>returns</u> the `X` and `y` of the `iris` dataset.
+- Create a function called `load_iris_data()` that returns the `X` and `y` of the `iris` dataset.
 You need to import some dependencies, check the scikit-learn documentation link for this.

 #### Write unit tests for the data loader function